idfive/UniCal/README.md

   allows.
 * Workbench Module.
 Can affect Feeds importers, depending on settings.
 May need to be temporarily disabled to import, as a workaround.
+* AdvAgg Module.
+Moving all inline js to the bottom of the page can break the client/embed, as its settings potentially can be called before drupal.js.

 API 1.0
 -------